Is balance a magical idea?

 Yes, there is no such thing as a perfect balance.
 However, as long as we recognize how all these aspects work together and become more or less important, balance as a concept and a goal remains achievable.

 In 2019, my priorities have turned again toward financial security.
 With that, I have to allow myself the grace to change with those priorities.
 For instance, I tried to focus on this blog in 2016 with limited success because I had two unexpected setbacks in my physical and mental health.
 Shifting to take care of my health since then has allowed me to come back to my blog and my job search with a renewed focus.
 Continuing to take care of my health and allowing space for self-care makes me a more productive person in my work which decreases my stress levels.

 Why Balance is Achievable:

 It all works together and even though it is not always harmonious, balance is a reasonable goal.
 We just have to understand that it is actually the priorities that govern your life now and that govern how you want to live in the future.
 It also means that we need to be willing to follow the path of changing priorities with some grace and knowledge that we can’t control everything.

 How do you balance priorities in your life?
 How do you handle the challenges of shifting priorities?
-Let us know in the comments below.
+Let me know in the comments below.